mateja-velickovic/pwsh-systemInfo/README.md

-# pwsh-numberingFiles
+# pwsh-systemInfo

 # Overview
-The menuPC-login.ps1 script is designed to provide users with a menu offering various actions within a PowerShell environment.
+The ```systemInfo.ps1``` script is designed to provide users with a menu offering various actions within a PowerShell environment.
 Users can choose to display active services, list local users, check the PC's RAM quantity, or exit the program.

 # Script Information
-- File Name: menuPC-login.ps1
+- File Name: systemInfo.ps1
 - Prerequisites: PowerShell 7.4.0
 - Script Version: 1.0
 - Author: Velickovic Mateja